raybogman/pwa-serverless/README.md

 2. Install [https://aws.amazon.com/cli/](AWS CLI)
 3. Install [https://aws.github.io/copilot-cli/docs/overview/](AWS Copilot)
 4. Run `git init` in `./serverless` folder (create an new Github/Bitbucket just for CI/CD AWS CodePipeline build/deploy)
-5. Run `copilot init` in `./serverless` and complete all the steps shard in [https://github.com/raybogman/pwa-studio-serverless](https://github.com/raybogman/pwa-studio-serverless).
-Make sure your "production" environment is called `prod` (not prod).
+5. Run `copilot init` in `./serverless` and complete all the steps shared in [https://github.com/raybogman/pwa-studio-serverless](https://github.com/raybogman/pwa-studio-serverless).
+Make sure your **production** environment is called `prod`.
 We will connected the public directory to the AWS CodePipeline build.
-We have created an `test` in case you like to setup a test environment (makes makes sense ;-) ).

 :exclamation: Make sure your Git and AWS Copilot `init` process has been setup before you continue.